pr0pz/eazy-notes/readme.txt

 ## Screenshots
 1. Creating a new note using the block editor.
 2. Example of a generated note URL.
-3. Easy Notes settings panel.
+3. Eazy Notes settings panel.

 ## Changelog

 # 1.0.0
-* Initial release of Easy Notes Lite.
+* Initial release of Eazy Notes.

 ## Upgrade Notice
 # 1.0.0
 Initial release.
 Upgrade to the premium version for advanced features like burn after reading and more.

 ## Premium Features
-Consider upgrading to the premium version of Easy Notes for the following extra functionalities:
+Consider upgrading to the premium version of Eazy Notes for the following extra functionalities:
 - Change the name of notes (singular and plural).
 - Burn after reading option.
 - Set expiration dates or times for notes.